mistic/static-fs/README.md

 - `appEntryPointsToPatch: string[]`: List of paths for the application entry points to be patched in order to read from the static filesystem.

+- `exclusions: string[]`: List of paths that would explicit not be included by the static filesystem during the generation phase.
+The paths on this list could be a folder or a single file and they should be absolute resolved against `mountRootDir` otherwise the function would throw an error.
+In case the path is a folder, the entire folder and children would be also excluded.

 **Returns**